 Celesia Autrey, is a Lindale native and a mother of six who has been working in children’s ministry since she was a teenager.
 Celesia learned to love children at a young age while working alongside her parents who taught children’s church, Sunday school and ran a bus ministry for many years.
 She has experience in every area of children’s ministry and served as a volunteer at New Harmony for over five years before becoming the Children’s Director in 2012.
 Her heart is that children come to know Christ and that their commitment to Him would be life-long.

-Brady Weaver was born and grew up in New Harmony Baptist Church.
-He was saved on October 7, 2009 at the age of 10 and then, on October 4, 2017, He surrendered his life to preach the Gospel of Jesus Christ.
+Brady Weaver was born and raised in New Harmony Baptist Church.
+He was saved on October 7, 2009 at the age of 10 and then, on October 4, 2017, he surrendered his life to preach the Gospel of Jesus Christ.
 Since that time, he has filled many pulpits in the East Texas area and loves to preach God’s Word.
-He graduated from Lindale High School in Lindale, TX in May 2017, Jacksonville College in Jacksonville, TX in May 2018, and attends Criswell College in Dallas, TX.
-He loves the Lord and he loves the people of New Harmony Baptist Church.
+He currently attends Liberty University and is working towards his B.S. in Biblical and Theological Studies.
+He loves the Lord and the people of New Harmony Baptist Church.

 Since her father was in the U.S. Air Force, Cindy Mason was born Tokyo, Japan.
 When she was a junior in High School, she moved to Pasadena, Texas where she met her husband, Bro.
 Gary Mason, at Trinity Baptist Church.
 They have been married almost 39 years and have two children, Emily and John and nine grandchildren.